 The cemetery reflects the community it served, with mill owners and captains buried next to laborers and shipwrights.

 The headstones tell the story of the town: the dreaded recurrence of yellow fever that took mostly children, often from the same family within days of each other; and the dangers of childbirth with women buried next to their babies.
 The town's earliest settlers are here along with their descendants.
-There is one Revolutionary War veteran, and 43 Confederate veterans, although none was killed in the many skirmishes that took place in the streets of Milton.
+There is one Revolutionary War veteran, and 43 Confederate veterans, although none were killed in the many skirmishes that took place in the streets of Milton.
 Also interred are two Union soldiers.
 One unfortunate woman was buried in an unmarked grave, after being executed in the electric chair at Sing Sing Prison for the murder of a toddler and its mother.

 Over the years, the trustees dwindled to only one, F.M.
 Fisher.
-After many years of sole proprietorship, he asked the City to take over the property.
+After many years of a sole proprietorship, he asked the City to take over the property.
 A new volunteer Board of Trustees was formed in 2002 and continues to operate as a non-profit association with its own bylaws.
 A recent donation of neighboring land expanded the boundaries, allowing for future growth.

 The following map is a map of the Sections of the Cemetery.
 Click on the above link for a listing of the current Cemetery Records and then one of the columns will list the Section where the record is found.